Skip to main content

 When the agent acts on its own — running a scheduled task, processing a queue, monitoring a system — there is no user behind the call.
 The agent authenticates directly to ThunderID with its own Client ID and Client Secret and receives an access token scoped to its pre-provisioned permissions.
 The token identifies the agent as the subject.

 This is the simplest flow and fits any agent that operates autonomously.
 Coverage includes nightly jobs, background workers, internal data syncs, and any agent-to-service call where no user context is needed.
-The trade-off is that the agent's permissions are static — assigned at provisioning and applied to every request — so any access decision that depends on user identity falls to one of the delegated flows.
+The trade-off: permissions are static — assigned at provisioning, applied to every request — so any decision that depends on user identity falls to a delegated flow.

 This flow is built using the standard OAuth2 client_credentials grant.
 See Agent Authentication.